 How to SEO for Already Members

-By implementing the WordPress SEO methods that we have discussed above, you can be sure that you have taken the right steps to get a high ranking for your website.
+By implementing the WordPress SEO methods discussed above, you can be sure that you have taken the right steps to get a high ranking for your website.
 If you still want to optimize it and already understand the basic concepts, you can follow the SEO techniques below.

 Some search results on Google use advanced techniques that make them look much more attractive.
 An example is the first page for the query “new 2021 iMac” below, which displays articles in a carousel format at the top: